LiteObject/CUDA-Image-Processing-App/cuda-basics.md

 Use shared memory for data that multiple threads in a block need to access.
 This is much faster than global memory but requires careful synchronization.

 ### Pinned (Page-Locked) Memory
-Pinned (page-locked) host memory can transfer faster to the GPU:
+Pinned host memory can transfer faster to the GPU:

 ```python
 h_pinned = cuda.pagelocked_empty(1024, dtype=np.float32)